IBM/aspera-cli/docs/README.erb.md

 Other PVCL modules exist and are implemented in shared libraries.
 Those libraries are available only on HSTS.
-In order to activate a PVCL library, place the corresponding shared library in the same folder as `ascp`.
+To activate a PVCL library, place the corresponding shared library in the same folder as `ascp`.

 Example: